home-assistant/alerts.home-assistant.io/README.md

 ## Development

 Install dependencies using `yarn`.
 Then run `script/develop`.
-Dev environment will be available on http://localhost:5000.
+Dev environment will be available on http://localhost:5000 and at http://localhost:5000/demo_alert_link.html.

 ## Alert metadata